Javascript is not enabled.

 Maine

 Why else to retire there: A landscape dense with mountains, lakes and forests, plus more coastline than California, provides ample opportunities for outdoor activity.
-Though above the national average, Maine’s cost of living is low by New England standards, and housing prices are below the national median.
+Though above the national average, Maine’s cost of living and housing prices are moderate by New England standards.

 City to consider: Augusta, the state capital, offers scenic views of sailboats on the Kennebec River and trails for biking, hiking, cross-country skiing and snowshoeing.
 There’s also the Viles Arboretum, a massive botanical garden and nature preserve that’s great for bird- and wildlife-watching.